Benjamin Gilman

 Benjamin Arthur Gilman (December 6, 1922 – December 17, 2016) was an American politician and Republican member of the United States House of Representatives from Middletown, New York, from January 3, 1973, to January 3, 2003.

 Early life

 Gilman was born in Poughkeepsie, New York, the son of Esther (Gold) and Harry Gilman.
 His parents were Austrian Jewish immigrants.
 Gilman graduated from Middletown High School in Middletown, New York, in 1941 and received a B.S. from the Wharton School of Business at the University of Pennsylvania in 1946.
 He also earned an LL.B. from New York Law School.
+He was a brother of Zeta Beta Tau.
 Gilman served in the United States Army Air Corps from 1942 until 1945 during World War II.
 During that conflict, he flew 35 missions over Japan, earning the Distinguished Flying Cross and the Air Medal with Oak Leaf Clusters.

 Early career

 After graduating New York Law School in 1950, Gilman served as assistant attorney general to the Attorney General of New York from 1953 until 1955.
 Following this, he practiced law privately in his hometown of Middletown, New York.

 Gilman was a member of the New York State Assembly from 1967 to 1972, sitting in the 177th, 178th and 179th New York State Legislatures.
 He was a member of the New York State Southeastern Water Commission.